salesforce/Argus/ArgusDocker/README.md

 The simple deployment will use the images you have built locally with `mvn install`, or use images from docker hub if you have not built anything locally.

+## persistent
+This uses a postgres database and has persistent volumes for opentsdb, etc.